 Clean-up & Conservation Team

-The conservation team goes out between 3-6 times a week and volunteers can pick and chose which tasks they join in with depending on its location, the type of task they are interested in and individual availability.
+The conservation team goes out between 2 – 3 times a week normally on a Monday and Wednesday and once a month on a Sunday.
+Volunteers can pick and chose which tasks they join in with depending on its location, the type of task they are interested in and individual availability.

-Tasks tend to be half-days and we try to offer something downstream, upstream and in the middle of the river every week.
+Tasks tend to be half-days from 10.30am – 1pm and we try to offer something downstream, upstream and in the middle of the river every week between Balerno & Leith.
 There are different tasks that need to be done on the river depending on the time of year.

-River clean-ups, path maintenance and gardening are very popular and are done all year round.
-In spring and summer, we are managing invasive plants (Himalayan Balsam and Giant Hogweed).
+Walkway maintenance and gardening are very popular and are done all year round.
+In spring and summer, we are more in the river doing river clean ups and managing invasive plants (Himalayan Balsam and Giant Hogweed).
 In autumn we are cutting, raking meadows and planting bulbs, plugs, seeds and managing Japanese Knotweed.
 In winter we maintain any willow structures, plant trees, stop the walkway from puddling and prevent build-ups of mud.

-Tasks are always good fun and often exciting as we provide waders, grappling hooks, use boats and a variety of hand tools.
+We try our best to make tasks enjoyable and allow volunteers to get hands on with a variety of hand tools and chance to see Edinburgh in a different way through wading the river.
 We provide all protective equipment, tools and equipment.
 All tasks come with a full health and safety briefing and tool talk.
 Where necessary, training is provided.

 Search...